Gospel of Matthew Intro

 5. Olivet Discourse (Matthew 23-25)

-This structure would have been significant to Jewish believers who were beginning to place their faith in Jesus and recognize Him as a master rabbinic Teacher.
+This structure would have been significant to Jewish believers who were beginning to place their faith in Jesus and recognize Him as a master Rabbi.

 Prophecy

-Prophecy plays a dual role in Matthew's Gospel.
-On one hand, prophecy predicts future events.
-On the other, it serves as a lens through which the present is understood in light of the past.
-Many Jews reading Matthew's account would have recognized how the events of Jesus' life mirrored significant moments from their history, reinforcing the idea that He was the promised Messiah.
+This means that Matthew’s use of prophecy can have two possible meanings.
+In some cases, the verse directly predicts a future event, pointing clearly to something that will happen.
+In other cases, the cited passage is used as a lens through which the present moment is understood in light of the past.
+Many Jewish readers of Matthew’s Gospel would have recognized how the events of Jesus’s life closely mirrored significant moments from their own history.
+This connection helped reinforce the idea that Jesus was indeed the promised Messiah.